Jamal Ben Saddik: First suspension and return

 Ben Saddik rebounded from his DQ loss to Gerges with a first-round knockout win over Mamoudou Keta, during Glory 22.
 Ben Saddik won his next outing with Glory as well, defeating Anderson Silva by a third-round TKO.
-On August 7, 2015, it was announced that Ben Saddik failed a drug test prior to Glory 23: Las Vegas.
+On 7 August 2015, it was announced that Ben Saddik failed a drug test prior to Glory 23: Las Vegas.
 He was suspended and fined $6,650 by Nevada State Athletic Commission until 8 August 2016.
 Ben Saddik must also submit clean drugs tests for steroids and diuretics at 30, 10 and 3 days before next fight in Nevada.
 As a result, his TKO win against Anderson Silva was changed to a no contest.

 His next two fights were outside of Glory in the regional circuits.
 He was first scheduled to fight Brian Douwes during A1 WCC 20.
 Douwes won the fight by decision.
 His next fight was against Andre Schmeling during A1 WCC 21.

 He also had one with ACB Kickboxing, against Gordon Haupt.
 Ben Saddik won by a first-round KO.

 Returning to Glory, Ben Saddik won decision against Ismael Londt and Guto Inocente.

 He was given a chance to fight Rico Verhoeven for the Glory Heavyweight title.
-Jamal lost to Rico Verhoeven by TKO for the Glory World Championship 49 after his won fight in 2011.
+Ben Saddik lost to Rico Verhoeven by TKO for the Glory World Championship 49 after his won fight in 2011.
 He was seen spitting in the face of Rico Verhoeven in a prefight press conference for which he was fined after the incident.

-On December 8, 2018, he won the Glory 62 Heavyweight Contender tournament by knocking out Benjamin Adegbuyi in the first round of the final, after winning his fights against Junior Tafa and Guto Inocente in the quarter and semi-final respectively.
+On 8 December 2018, he won the Glory 62 Heavyweight Contender tournament by knocking out Benjamin Adegbuyi in the first round of the final, after winning his fights against Junior Tafa and Guto Inocente in the quarter and semi-final respectively.

 He signed a new, long term, contract with Glory in January 2020.

 In October 2020, Glory announced Ben Saddik would fight a rubber match with Rico Verhoeven for the Glory Heavyweight title, although they didn't announce a date for the fight.
 The fight was later scheduled for Glory 77.
 He withdrew from the bout, 11 days before the event, due to a back injury.

-Ben Saddik was scheduled to face Benjamin Adegbuyi at Glory: Collision 3 on October 23, 2021.
+Ben Saddik was scheduled to face Benjamin Adegbuyi at Glory: Collision 3 on 23 October 2021.
 The two of them previously fought at Glory 62: Rotterdam, in the finals of the 2018 Glory Heavyweight Contender tournament, with Ben Saddik winning by a first-round knockout.
 Ben Saddik was later rescheduled to face Rico Verhoeven at the same event, as a late replacement for Alistair Overeem, who was forced to withdraw due to an injury.
 Ben Saddik lost by fourth-round TKO.

-Ben Saddik was booked to face the former Enfusion Heavyweight Champion and 2020 Glory 76 Heavyweight Tournament winner Levi Rigters at Glory 80 on March 19, 2022.
+Ben Saddik was booked to face the former Enfusion Heavyweight Champion and 2020 Glory 76 Heavyweight Tournament winner Levi Rigters at Glory 80 on 19 March 2022.
 The bout was cancelled minutes before starting, due to riots breaking out in the crowd.